-From September 2021, the Solicitors Qualifying Examination (SQE) will replace the Legal Practice Course (LPC) route to qualifying as a solicitor of England and Wales.
+In September 2021, the Solicitors Qualifying Examination (SQE) replaced the Legal Practice Course (LPC) route to qualifying as a solicitor of England and Wales.
 The format of the SQE is based heavily on the Qualified Lawyers Transfer Scheme (QLTS), which was the route for foreign-qualified lawyers to qualify and practice in England and Wales.
 Under this new regime, instead of paying expensive law tuition fees, aspiring solicitors only need to pass SQE1 and SQE2 assessments and complete two years of qualifying work experience (QWE) to qualify.

 Legal research is one of the practical written assessments conducted as part of SQE2.